ida/adi.devgen/README.rst

 =============

-If a file '~/.buildout/devgen.cfg' is present, values will be read of it and inserted into the `setup.py` of an addon.
+If a file '~/.buildout/devgen.cfg' is present, values will be read of it and inserted into the `setup.py` of a generated addon.
 Its format is expected to be like:

 author=Arbi Trary